-In verse 5-6 Jesus asked Phillip where they will buy bread so that the people may eat.
+In verses 5-6 Jesus asked Phillip where they will buy bread so that the people may eat.
 This was to test him for He knew already what He intended to do.

 God sometimes put us in a situation to test us where we have to use our faith.

-It does not mean that when we are in situation of troubles, sufferings, in need, in sickness, He is leaving us to settle it by our own.
+It does not mean that when we are in a situation of trouble, suffering, in need, or in sickness, He is leaving us to settle it on our own.

 He wants us to have a mind that sees increase rather than decrease.
 To see something even when we see nothing.

-God is teaching us to see plenty in the midst of scarcity.
-Faith can turn the scarce to abundance.
+God is teaching us to see plenty amid scarcity.
+Faith can turn scarce into abundance.
 To have a vision of increase, magnify what is good.

-That seed of faith planted in our heart grows help us to see the provisions rather than the dreadful situations.
+That seed of faith planted in our hearts grows to help us to see the provisions rather than the dreadful situations.

 The disciples see that even two hundred denarii are not enough to feed the five thousand people.
 With faith, we know that we have God who is more than enough.